 The infamous Miami heat really starts to ramp up in June, the first official month of summer.
 Average daytime temperatures soar to 84ºF (29ºC).
 Be sure to drink plenty of water to prevent heat exhaustion in the hot summer sun.

 June also marks the start of hurricane season.
-Although landfall becomes more likely between mid-August and November, it’s still something that’s worth considering when forging your travel plans.
+Although landfall becomes more likely between mid-August and November, the chance of hurricanes is still something that’s worth considering when forging your travel plans for your vacation getaway.
+Thunderstorms are also common in June, so be sure to prepare accordingly.

 If taking a dip in the Atlantic is on your travel bucket list, June is one of the best times of the year to do it in Miami.
 Average sea temperatures warm up to a balmy 84ºF (29ºC).